rasteric/kvstore/README.md

 All API calls are in the following interface:

 ```
-// KeyValueStore is the interface for a key value database.
 type KeyValueStore interface {
-	Open(path, name string) error     // open the database in path/name/
+	Open(path string) error          // open the database at directory path
 	Close() error                    // close the database
-	Set(key string, value any) error  // set a key to a value
+	Set(key string, value any) error // set the key to the given value, which must be gob serializable
+	Get(key string) (any, error)     // get the value for key, NotFoundErr if there is no key
+	Revert(key string) error         // revert key to its default
+	Info(key string) (KeyInfo, bool) // returns key information for a key if it is present
+	Delete(key string)               // remove the key and value for the key
-	SetDefault(key string, value any, // set a default and info for a key
+	SetDefault(key string,           // set a default and info for a key
+		value any,
 		info KeyInfo) error
-	Get(key string) (any, error)     // get the value for a key
-	Revert(key string) error         // revert a value to its default
-	Info(key string) (KeyInfo, bool) // return key information for a key if present
-	Delete(key string)               // remove a key value pair
 }
 ```